 My Marathon Training Diet

-Since I'm a member of Team USA Endurance*, the U.S. Olympic Committee put me in touch with Shawn Hueglin, Ph.D., R.D., a sports dietitian and physiologist who gave me a few important pointers as to how I should best fuel my body to train and perform as well as possible.
-I also consulted Michelle Portalatin, an ITCA-certified triathlon coach, to get all information I could.
+The U.S. Olympic Committee put me in touch with Shawn Hueglin, Ph.D., R.D., a sports dietitian and physiologist who gave me a few important tips about how I should best fuel my body to train and perform as well as possible.
+I also consulted Michelle Portalatin, an ITCA-certified triathlon coach, to get all information I could about how to form a marathon training diet.

 The main thing I learned was to avoid empty calories and focus on eating foods that give me the most nutrients per calorie.
 These include good sources of whole grains and starches (like brown rice, quinoa, sweet potatoes, oatmeal, barley, amaranth, millet, and rye), lean proteins (I'm a pescatarian, so my lean protein sources will come from fish, Greek yogurt, eggs, and beans), healthy fats (avocados, nuts, and olive oil), and of course all of the whole, colorful fruits and veggies I can get my hands on to provide antioxidants, vitamins, and minerals.